GerardoFesta/PythonicCodeQuality/README.md

 Here is a brief overview of the relevant directories and files:

-* `utils/`: Contains a script to calculate the percentage of Python code in the NICHE dataset and one to merge the code smells dataset and the Pythonic dataset.
+* `utils/`: Contains a script to merge the code smells dataset and the Pythonic dataset.
 * `nonPythonicExtraction/`: Contains scripts related to extracting non-Pythonic code.
 * `pythonicExtraction/`: Contains scripts related to extracting Pythonic code.
 * `sonarCloudAnalysis/`: Contains scripts for extracting code smells and quality metrics using SonarCloud.